 EMN Ireland does not disclose your personal data to any third parties.

 We use third party cloud software to host and manage communications and event registration.
-We ensure that specific data protection guarantees have been provided by service providers including where data is hosted and security credentials.
+We ensure that these platforms provide appropriate data protection including where data is hosted and security credentials.
 The privacy notices of these providers are available here:

 What is the legal basis for processing the data?